 - Statutory Room – 2 guests*

-* This number includes the witnesses/guests of any age, including children and babies.
+*This number includes witnesses, guests including children and babies, musicians and videographers.
 The couple, registrars, and one professional photographer do not count toward this number.

-These guest numbers are the maximum allowed following our fire and health and safety risk assessments, and will not increase any further.
+These guest numbers are the maximum allowed following our fire and health and safety risk assessments.

 For any other venue: